Jason-B-Jiang/where-is-iss/README.md

 # Where is ISS?
 Hourly ISS position tracking and statistics with Docker and AWS
 **WIP!
-But set-up steps below currently work and can be used to deploy the S3 buckets, Docker image, Lambda function and Eventbridge trigger needed for ISS location data ingestion :)
+But set-up steps below currently work and can be used to deploy the following:
+- S3 buckets required for input / output
+- Docker image required for Lambda function to ECR
+- Lambda function for daily ISS location ingest from ISS API
+- Eventbridge trigger needed for ISS location data ingestion
+- Glue job to compute average hourly speed for ISS from the previous day

++ All roles and policies required

 ## Pre-requisites:
 1. **Docker engine set-up locally**: https://docs.docker.com/engine/install/